Sartanide/GuardAI/AnalysePython/README.md

 # Groupe de navatt_l 1010002

 ## Install
-to install you will need openai
+to install you will need openai and google-cloud on venv
 ```
+py -m venv <venv_name>
+.\<venv_name>\Scripts\activate
-pip install openai python-dotenv
+pip install openai python-dotenv google-cloud-storage
 ```
 ## Use
 to start you can use this call